pmean/build-website/text/21/umkc-award.md

 ---
 title: "UMKC Faculty Researcher Award"
-source: "New"
+date: '2021-06-18'
-date: "2021-06-18"
+output:
-categories:
+  word_document: default
-- Blog post
+  html_document: default
-tags:
+source: New
-- Python
+tags: Python
-output: html_document
+categories: Blog post
 ---

 UMKC has yearly awards that it hands out to faculty including a [faculty researcher award][fac1].
 The awards allow for self-nomination, so I thought "Why not?"